allegient-labs/cop-vm/README.md

 vagrant box add centos/7
 ```

-Let's clone this project from GitHub to a folder where you normally clone your other Openlane GitHub projects.
+Let's clone this project from GitHub to a folder where you would normally clone your other DMI GitHub projects.
 In a terminal, type:

 ```bash
 cd <to-your-github-workspace>